Signs of Anxiety in Children by Age: What to Look For

 When Should You Seek Professional Help for Childhood Anxiety?

-If your child's anxiety has persisted for more than four weeks, is getting worse rather than better, or is significantly impacting their ability to attend school, maintain friendships, or sleep—it is time to talk to a professional.
-This is not a failure of parenting.
-It is the kind of attentive, loving response your child needs.
+If your child's anxiety has lasted more than four weeks, is getting worse instead of better, or is seriously affecting school, friendships, or sleep—it is time to talk to a professional.
+This is not a failure.
+It is exactly the kind of attentive, loving response your child needs.

 How Do Personalized Stories Help Anxious Children?

-Research in developmental psychology has shown that narrative-based interventions can reduce anxiety symptoms in children by providing a safe framework for emotional processing (Montgomery & Maunders, 2015, Children and Youth Services Review, DOI: 10.1016/j.childyouth.2015.05.010).
-Stories work because they engage the same neural pathways as real experience, but from a protective distance.
+Research shows that stories can reduce anxiety in kids by giving them a safe way to process difficult emotions (Montgomery & Maunders, 2015, Children and Youth Services Review, DOI: 10.1016/j.childyouth.2015.05.010).
+Stories work because they light up the same brain pathways as real experience, but from a safe distance.

 When your child reads about a character who shares their name, their comfort objects, and their specific worries—and watches that character find courage chapter by chapter—they are not just hearing advice.
-They are rehearsing a new possibility for themselves.
-That is the principle behind HeroMe's approach to childhood anxiety.
+They are practicing a new possibility for themselves.
+That is the idea behind HeroMe's approach to childhood anxiety.

 Frequently Asked Questions